OscarD79/bikesharing/README.md

 <br>

 Trip duration required some additional steps to complete, but it has been completed and can provide us some additional insight into bike usage.
 In order to retrieve this information we had to employ the help of Python to calculate DateTime and extract the data.
+The most common trip duration appears to be about 5 minutes.

 <br>